Your body is not unreadable. The app is.

-Schedule a Free 15-Minute Consult (925) 640-8358If you have PCOS, you have probably been told that your body is going to be harder to read than most.
-You have probably also been handed advice that did not work and apps that could not keep up with your cycles.
 The cycles do not arrive on schedule.
 The symptoms come and go.
-The medical conversation tends to focus on weight or fertility outcomes without explaining what is actually happening week to week, and the result is that most women with PCOS spend years feeling like their own bodies are speaking a language no one taught them to read.
+The medical conversation tends to focus on weight or fertility outcomes without explaining what is happening week to week, and most women with PCOS spend years feeling like their own bodies speak a language no one taught them to read.

 The honest version is different.
-Your body is not unreadable.
-The signs of ovulation, the patterns of fertile fluid, the temperature shifts that confirm what is happening hormonally — they are all there, in every cycle, regardless of whether the cycle is twenty-eight days or sixty.
-The signs are tied to hormonal events, not to a calendar, which means charting works for PCOS cycles in a way that apps simply cannot.
+The signs of ovulation, the patterns of fertile cervical fluid, the temperature shifts that confirm what is happening hormonally are all there, in every cycle, whether the cycle runs twenty-eight days or sixty.
+The signs are tied to hormonal events, not to a calendar, which means charting works for PCOS and PMOS cycles in a way that apps simply cannot.
 After two or three cycles of observation, the patterns become visible.
-Once you can read them, the question of what your body is doing stops being a guess.

 Delayed ovulation